openbcl/fds-dockerfiles/README.md

 # How to use this image

-To run the newest version of FDS (without doing simulation at all) please run the following command for testing purposes.
+To run the latest version of FDS (without doing simulation at all) please run the following command for testing purposes.
 ```bash
 docker run --rm openbcl/fds fds
 ```